Lawrence’s Limestone school creates ‘immersive art experience’ focused on love; downtown event runs through Valentine’s Day

 An immersive art space created by Rachel Bredemus, a Lawrence artist, that is based on the French painter Claude Monet's garden.
 The creation is one of six immersive art areas that were created for Limestone Community School's "Illuminate: LOVE" event, a weeklong fundraiser for the school that aims to add a community theme to its fundraising efforts.

-Although she said it is a popular method for nonprofits or other organizations for fundraisers, Herrera said it never felt “very authentic to who we were” as a school that prides itself on being community-oriented.
+Although she said it is a popular method for nonprofits or other organizations to raise money, Herrera said it never felt “very authentic to who we were” as a school that prides itself on being community-oriented.

 While brainstorming for alternative ideas for a fundraiser, Herrera said one of the school’s board members, Eliza Darmon, suggested a pop-up art experience featuring works from different artists.
 It was an idea that instantly seemed to fit the school.